Gautam9981/CAD/README.md

 Extrude functionality works, but it feels rather crude right now (just the basics).
 I will be updating ALL binaries to have this extrusion functionality ready

+Day 23 (7/22/25)

+I got the extruding functionality to work, maybe I should make more stylistic changes

 Instructions for Running the program:

 For Windows: